-- Depending on the thickness, nail or staple the strips together to create a rectangular panel measuring 36 x 36 inches.
-To secure an area, you will need at least four panels.
+- Nail or staple the wooden strips together to form a square panel measuring 36 x 36 inches.

-- Place the prepared chicken wire over the wood panel.
-Then, staple it in place.
-Pull the wire tightly so that there are no gaps.
+- Stretch the chicken wire over the wooden panel and staple it securely, ensuring there are no gaps.

-- You will need to dig a trench 6 to 7 inches deep around the area that you want to protect with the panels.
-It should be as wide as the number you have.
+- Dig a trench about 6 to 7 inches deep around the area you want to protect.